publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch148/schII/m__us_usc_t10_s2505.md

         (2) analyze present and projected financial performance of industries supporting the sectors or capabilities in the assessment;

+        (3) determine the extent to which the requirements associated with defense acquisition programs can be satisfied by the present and projected performance capacities of industries supporting the sectors or capabilities in the assessment, evaluate the reasons for any variance from applicable preceding determinations, and identify the extent to which those industries are comprised of only one potential source in the national technology and industrial base or have multiple potential sources;

+        (4) determine the extent to which the requirements associated with defense acquisition programs can be satisfied by the present and projected performance capacities of industries that do not actively support Department of Defense acquisition programs and identify the barriers to the participation of those industries;

-        (3) identify technological and industrial capabilities and processes for which there is potential for the national industrial and technology base not to be able to support the achievement of national security objectives; and
+        (5) identify technological and industrial capabilities and processes for which there is potential for the national industrial and technology base not to be able to support the achievement of national security objectives; and

-        (4) consider the effects of the termination of major defense acquisition programs (as the term is defined in [section 2430 of this title][/us/usc/t10/s2430]) or major automated information system programs (as defined in [section 2445a of this title][/us/usc/t10/s2445a]) in the previous fiscal year on the sectors and capabilities in the assessment.
+        (6) consider the effects of the termination of major defense acquisition programs (as the term is defined in [section 2430 of this title][/us/usc/t10/s2430]) or major automated information system programs (as defined in [section 2445a of this title][/us/usc/t10/s2445a]) in the previous fiscal year on the sectors and capabilities in the assessment.

     (c)  __Assessment of Extent of Dependency on Foreign Source Items__  __.—__